Foreign Jobs

 Scotland’s security sector contributes significantly, with an estimated £500 million in direct revenues and 35,000 employees.
 The industry aims to enhance the skills and retention of professionals by providing them with opportunities to participate in courses such as CCTV operations, events, and security through Security Industry Authority (SIA) licensing and apprenticeships.
 The average hourly wage is £10.32.

-4. Construction worker
+4. Construction worker:

 Scotland faces an annual requirement for approximately 4,000 additional construction workers; however, outdated perspectives discourage interest.
 Only 25% of individuals endorse construction professions due to misconceptions about money and physicality.
 By 2027, an additional 3,910 individuals will be required annually, in addition to the 231,000 currently employed in the field.